West Virginia High School Football State Championships and playoff history: 1991-2000

-Class AAA 16-team playoffs (2001–2010)
+2001-2010

 With 14 seconds remaining in the Hurricane vs. South Charleston quarter-final game, an on-field fight occurred.
 This resulted in five South Charleston and four Hurricane players being ejected.
 Ejection from a game results in a WVSSAC mandatory suspension from the next contest.
 However, four of the South Charleston players' parents filed a lawsuit and a Kanawha County judge ruled the players could play in the semi-final game against Brooke.
 After losing 29–28 to South Charleston, Brooke parents filed their own lawsuit in Brooke County, stating that South Charleston had used the ejected players illegally.
 The AAA state title game was postponed one week while the case went to the Supreme Court of Appeals of West Virginia.
 The Supreme Court of Appeals of West Virginia ruled the Kanawha County judge had overstepped her bounds and that the WVSSAC had final say in the matter.
 South Charleston was forced to forfeit its game against Brooke.
 Brooke then advanced to the AAA title game against Martinsburg.

-Class AAA 16-team playoffs (2011–2020)
+2011-2020

 In 2020 the COVID-19 epidemic effected the football season greatly.
 Health officials developed a map, which was published each Saturday, and used to determine which counties could participate in WVSSAC activities the upcoming week.